gusguidry/gusguidry.github.io/README.md

 # gusguidry.com
 Hello,

-Eventually replacing my Wordpress hosted site with something simpler.
-Over the years I've grown to appreciate non-bloaty websites like lukesmith.xyz, Ken Rockwell, or XKCD.
-Plain HTML and CSS will suit me just fine.
+Eventually replacing my Wordpress based site with something more simple.

-I don't think I'll become a software engineer/ developer, but I believe it's handy to understand basic web development.
+It's essential to understand basic web development in the 21st century.
+This repository is practicing building something from scratch.

 Is this a waste of time?